zikula/core/src/docs/Core-2.0/Session.md

 ===================

 Sessions can be stored in the Database or in the Filesystem.
-This choice as well as a few configuration options can be set in the ZikulaSecurityModule:
+This choice as well as a few configuration options can be set in the ZikulaSecurityCenterModule:

 The following configuration options are converted to a dynamic config and stored in `/src/app/config/dynamic/generated.yml`
  - zikula.session.name: _zsid